History of Virginia: West Virginia breaks away

 The western counties could not tolerate the Confederacy.
 Breaking away, they first formed the Union state of Virginia (recognized by Washington); it is called the Restored government of Virginia and was based in Alexandria, across the river from Washington.
 The Restored government did little except give its permission for Congress to form the new state of West Virginia in 1862.
 From May to August 1861, a series of Unionist conventions met in Wheeling; the Second Wheeling Convention constituted itself as a legislative body called the Restored Government of Virginia.
 It declared Virginia was still in the Union but that the state offices were vacant and elected a new governor, Francis H. Pierpont; this body gained formal recognition by the Lincoln administration on July 4.
 On August 20 the Wheeling body passed an ordinance for the creation; it was put to public vote on Oct.
 24. The vote was in favor of a new state—West Virginia—which was distinct from the Pierpont government, which persisted until the end of the war.
-Congress and Lincoln approved, and, after providing for gradual emancipation of slaves in the new state constitution, West Virginia became the 35th state on June 20, 1863.
+Congress and Lincoln approved, and, after providing for gradual emancipation of people in the new state constitution, West Virginia became the 35th state on June 20, 1863.
 In effect there were now three states: the Confederate Virginia, the Union Restored Virginia, and West Virginia.

 The state and national governments in Richmond did not recognize the new state, and Confederates did not vote there.
 The Confederate government in Richmond sent in Robert E. Lee.
 But Lee found little local support and was defeated by Union forces from Ohio.
 Union victories in 1861 drove the Confederate forces out of the Monongahela and Kanawha valleys, and throughout the remainder of the war the Union held the region west of the Alleghenies and controlled the Baltimore and Ohio Railroad in the north.
 The new state was not subject to Reconstruction.